tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Pull

-Now, we've talked about running `git fetch` and then either `git rebase` or `git merge` to reconcile differences between local and remote commits.
+We've talked about running `git fetch` and then either `git rebase` or `git merge` to reconcile differences between local and remote commits.
 Running two commands each time can be cumbersome, so Git provides a shortcut.
 We mention the shortcut last for two reasons: